- Getting Started

-Once release time is approved and processed the released state funds are managed by the College.
+After release time is approved and processed the released state funds are managed by the College.
 The Department Chair may request to use some or all of the funds for approved purposes.

 No Cost Extensions

-UNC Charlotte strongly encourages Principal Investigators (PIs) to complete their projects within the period of performance specified in their award.
+UNC Charlotte strongly encourages Principal Investigators (PIs) to complete their projects within the period of performance specified in their awards.
 However, UNC Charlotte understands that there are instances when additional time is needed.
-As per UNC Charlotte Research Administration Policy 50.9, a no-cost extension of up to 12 months can be requested to allow the PI time to complete the stated objectives of the project.
+As per UNC Charlotte Research Administration Policy 50.9, a no cost extension of up to 12 months can be requested to allow the PI time to complete the stated objectives of the project.
 Should a PI need additional time to complete the authorized scope of work, a “Request for a No Cost Extension” must be completed.

 Most sponsors will allow a one-time no cost extension of the final grant period to provide maximum continuity in the funding of the research and education activities.
-Many federal sponsors now allow grantee institutions to extend the final budget period one time for duration of up to twelve months.
+Many federal sponsors now allow grantee institutions to extend the final budget period one time for a duration of up to twelve months.
 Please note that requests cannot extend beyond 12 months and cannot be made for the singular purpose of spending remaining funds.
 Only in exceptional cases will more than one extension be granted.